Property Settlement Agreements in Divorce

 In this case, the court will assume a 50:50 split to start with and then apply principles of fairness considering the particular circumstances.
 In particular, the court will consider the welfare of any children under 18, and will look at various other factors set out by section 25 of the Matrimonial Causes Act 1973, eg:

-- the income, earning capacity, property and other financial resources which each of the parties to the marriage has or is likely to have in the foreseeable future;
+• the income, earning capacity, property and other financial resources that each of the parties to the marriage has or is likely to have in the foreseeable future;

 The decision of the court will result in a divorce order being created, which will include directions on how any property is to be divided.